about : FAQs

 Is all your food donated?

 Some, but typically not all, of the food we serve has been donated.
-Our branches work with area businesses and farmers to [see our local partners on each branch page].

 We believe that an equitable meal can also a cost-effective meal, so we keep food costs to $3 a person on average.
 We also get creative with the resources available – whether it’s choosing a recipe that uses a bounty of local produce at peak season or simply minimizing expensive ingredients.